mbhynes/airflow-operator-vars/README.md

    - each DAG has 1 (`dict`) variable, named exactly after its `dag_id`
    - each DAG's tasks have 1 nested `dict` entry in the DAG `dict` variable, keyed by `task_id`
 - rolling out a `pre_execute()` method on the `VariableOverrideOperator` that retrieves the DAG's variable and dynamically overrides the operator's attributes with any corresponding values from the variable

+It should go without saying, but I'll say it anyway: you need to be *judicious* when choosing what's appropriate to override at runtime like this.
+This is a tool to systematize something that's helpful when done for the right reasons by a conscientious operator, and is not a good idea for all situations.

 ## Example